DrAShabut/AndroidDev/session-5.md

 ```
 The onCreate() method is also where we set up the events to show the word definition (with a Toast) when an item is pressed and to delete the word on a long press.
 Probably the most complicated code is in updateWordList().

 We use the SimpleCursorAdapter to create a mapping between our field in the cursor and the ListView item.
 We use the layout.simple_list_item_1 layout, which only includes a single text field with the ID android.R.id.text1.
-In a real application, we'd probably create a custom layout and include the definition in the ListView item, but we wanted to demonstrate a method to read the definition from the database.
+In a real application, we could create a custom layout and include the definition in the ListView item, but we wanted to demonstrate a method to read the definition from the database.

 We call updateWordList() in three places: during onCreate() to create the initial list, then again after we add/update an item, and lastly when deleting an item.